AnthonySampeck/Project3/README.md

 # Udacity-Android-Project-3-Super-Duo
 This is the third project in Udacity's Android Nanodegree.
-In this project I improved two app:
+In this project I improved two apps:

 Alexandria: A book list and barcode scanner app.
 Football Scores : An app that tracks current and future football matches (soccer, for students in the USA).